 The Problem with One-and-Done Solutions

-CISOs are responding to the growing cyber risks by allocating bigger budgets to tools meant to contain the damage.
-But as ransomware and malicious attacks become everyday menaces, increasingly businesses need a technology that can protect the perimeter as well as it can protect itself.
+As ransomware and malicious attacks become everyday menaces, increasingly businesses need technologies that can protect the perimeter as well as they can protect themselves.

-Often a one-and-done solution quietly turns vulnerable to manipulation and abuse by bad actors.
 Index Engines’ CyberSense puts an end to that risk.
-Jim McGann, Vice President of Strategic Partnerships at Index Engines, showcased this groundbreaking technology that can discover malicious code in the stack with 99.5% accuracy.
+Jim McGann, Vice President of Strategic Partnerships at Index Engines, showcased this groundbreaking technology and demonstrated how it discovers malicious code within the stack with 99.5% accuracy.

 Signature Scanning Is Not Adequate

-The common methods of discovery rely on signature-based detection, a technique that has proven effective only 50% of the time.
+The ordinary methods of threat discovery rely on signature-based detection, a technique that has proven effective only 50% of the time.
 Signature scanning involves looking for malicious footprints matching against a predefined repository of signatures known to the tool.
 But with threats reaching an overwhelming volume, it proves ineffective in spotting the newest and the sneakiest strains.

 “Realize that folks that are bad actors have a bag of tricks.
-They have this whole shelf of stuff that they can use, and with the help of GenAI, they can modify and create new ones,” McGann says.
+They have this whole shelf of stuff that they can use, and with the help of GenAI, they can modify and create new ones,” McGann warns.

 The stealthiest, most clever threats to exist today – the AlphaLocker, a new ransomware family, and WhiteRose, a ransomware-type virus that can evade detection owing to its ability to perfectly camouflage, are examples of this.